Developer and Data Tools

 Data Licensing

-BHL makes its metadata available for public use under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.
-This Creative Commons license allows you to reuse, modify, repurpose, and distribute the metadata for all purposes including commercial and non-commercial, with no need to ask for permission.
+BHL makes its metadata available for public use under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+This Creative Commons dedication allows you to reuse, modify, repurpose, and distribute the metadata for all purposes including commercial and non-commercial, with no need to ask for permission.
 The data in BHL’s collection is sourced and aggregated from its consortium partners and Internet Archive contributors.
 It is provided “as is,” without express or implied warranty as to accuracy, reliability, or fitness for any particular application.
 Please see our Data Disclaimer for more information.

 Back to top